 In return for Transwestern’s commitments to absorb the costs of turnback capacity and guarantee locked-in rates for the entire term of the Current Customers’ contracts, the Global Settlement established a locked-in service structure under which Transwestern would have the opportunity to recoup the costs of turned back capacity through the sale of capacity outside the locked-in service structure.
 Under this locked-in service structure, the parties agreed to lock in the contract quantity, the contract path, the direction of flow of such path and the primary and alternate receipt and delivery points within such path and direction of flow.
 As stated in the Global Settlement, “Transwestern shall provide Current Customers with access to primary and alternate receipt and delivery points within Current Customers’ contract path and the direction of flow of such path.”
 (Global Settlement, Article VII E, at 25.)
 The following tariff provisions describe the locked-in service structure established by the Global Settlement for Current Customers’ capacity on Transwestern’s system:

-Section 1.13 defines “Primary Path” as “the most direct route on Transporter’s system between the Primary Receipt Point(s) and Primary Delivery Point(s)” and states that “[t]he direction of flow for such path shall be from the Primary Receipt Point(s) to the Primary Delivery Point(s)” as indicated in the shipper’s applicable service agreements.
+Section 1.13 of the definitions section of Transwestern’s General Terms and Conditions defines “Primary Path” as “the most direct route on Transporter’s system between the Primary Receipt Point(s) and Primary Delivery Point(s)” and states that “[t]he direction of flow for such path shall be from the Primary Receipt Point(s) to the Primary Delivery Point(s)” as indicated in the shipper’s applicable service agreements.
 Sections 1.14 and 1.17 define “Primary Receipt Points” and “Primary Delivery Points”, respectively, as those receipt and delivery points under shipper’s service agreement with a specified firm volume.
 Sections 1.15 and 1.18 define “Alternate Receipt Points” and “Alternate Delivery Points”, respectively, as the receipt and delivery points “within the direction of flow of Shipper’s Primary Path on Transwestern’s system” under shipper’s service agreement.
 Section 1.13 provides that changing primary points or use of an alternate point outside the Shipper’s Primary Path is subject to the negotiation with Transwestern of such points and rates.
 Thus, under the Global Settlement, shippers on Transwestern’s system have access to primary receipt and delivery points and alternate receipt and delivery points only within their primary contract path and the direction of flow of such path but do not have automatic rights to change primary points or use an alternate point outside the shipper’s primary path and the direction of flow of such path.

 These provisions, which were agreed to by the parties and approved by the Commission, reflect the intent of the Global Settlement to lock-in a service structure under which Transwestern would lock-in rates and absorb turnback costs.
 The Global Settlement provided rate and service certainty while at the same time providing Transwestern with the necessary flexibility to subscribe capacity outside the locked-in service structure and thereby attempt to recoup the costs associated with turnback capacity.
 As stated in the Global Settlement, the Current Customers have rate certainty as to their locked-in capacity while Transwestern is responsible for the costs of, and has the opportunity to market, “any other capacity on Transwestern”: